eBay/.github/profile/README.md

 eBay is a global commerce leader which empowers people and creates economic opportunity.
-We publish open source code to share technical artifacts with the broader community and [write a tech blog](https://tech.ebayinc.com/) to share our experiences.
+We publish open source code to share technical artifacts with the broader community and publish [a tech blog](https://tech.ebayinc.com/) to share our experiences.

 If you're hoping to build integrations with eBay using our open source toolkit,